10 Virtual Holiday Party Ideas for Work

 3. Festive Food Showdown (Cook-Along Style)

 Everyone gets a kit, joins a live session, and cooks or bakes together.
-Shared mishaps, proud plating, and kitchen chaos build a surprising kind of camaraderie.
+Shared mishaps, proud plating, and kitchen chaos build surprising camaraderie.

 Add a "nailed it" moment for bonus points.
 Teammates vote on best presentation, biggest fail, and most unexpected success.